Kim Kardashian Thought Paris Robbers Were Terrorists, New Testimony Reveals

 A post shared by Kim Kardashian West (@kimkardashian) on

 It turns out that Kim Kardashian was also suspicious of her Paris driver, who was taken into police custody after the horrific robbery, only to be released later without charges.
 Michael Madar is the man who was assigned to drive Kim around in Paris.
 His brother, Gary Madar, was also a person of interest in the case.
 It turns out that Kim felt uneasy about both of the men.
-Part of Kim’s apprehension about her drivers in Paris was the fact that the brothers texted her prior to her arrival to off their driving services for free.
+Part of Kim’s apprehension about her drivers in Paris was the fact that the brothers texted her before her arrival to off their driving services for free.

 Kim Kardashian’s Paris robbery took place on October 3.
 When the masked men initially burst into her room at the No Name Hotel, Kim admitted that she thought it might be her assistant, Stephanie Shepard, at first.
 Then she quickly assumed that her sister Kourtney had returned early, Kim knew something was wrong when she called out to them and was met with silence in return.